reinierkb/kirkandblackbeard/src/blog/20230906-marge-gunderson.md

 <figure><img src="/images/marge-slightly-impressed.jpeg" class="img-home" width="600" alt="Marge slightly impressed"><figcaption>© 1996 Gramercy Pictures.
 All rights reserved.</figcaption></figure>

-## Perseverance with Pancakes

-Ever seen a pregnant police chief chase down criminals in a blizzard?
-That’s Marge for you!
-Her never-give-up attitude, coupled with a love for a good diner breakfast, teaches us that perseverance can be served with a side of syrup.
-Who says determination can’t be delicious?

 ## Adaptable as a Snowman in Spring
 Every case is unique to Marge, and she knows how to adapt.
 Whether it’s a change in weather or a change in suspects, Marge’s flexibility is a gentle reminder that rigidity can be a barrier to success.
 So next time you’re stuck in a rut, just think: What would Marge do?
 (Hint: Probably grab a coffee and figure it out.)